-Exposing your eyes to the sun damages the eyelid, cornea, lens and additional eye parts, according to the Mayo Clinic.
-Sunglasses can protect the eyes from the sun's harmful rays---however, some types of sunglasses provide added benefits in eyewear protection.
-Two examples of specialized sunglasses are photochromic and polarized sunglasses.
+Sun exposure can cause damage to your eyelid, cornea, lens and additional eye parts.
+Sunglasses can protect the eyes from the sun’s harmful rays -- however, some types of sunglasses provide added benefits.
+Photochromic and polarized are 2 types of specialized sunglasses 2.

 Significance

-Polarized lenses refer to a specialized coating applied to the sunglasses that reduces glare, according to the Mayo Clinic.
-Polarized lenses do not necessarily indicate that the sunglasses offer ultraviolet protection.
-Photochromic lenses adjust based on the level of light outside and also are designed to reduce glare.
+Polarized lenses refer to a specialized coating applied to the sunglasses that reduces glare 2.
+Polarized lenses do not necessarily indicate that the sunglasses offer ultraviolet protection 2.
+Photochromic lenses adjust based on the level of light outside and also are designed to reduce glare 1.

 Adjustability

-Photochromic lenses are designed to adjust to the light surroundings, according to All About Vision.
+Photochromic lenses are designed to adjust to the light surroundings 1.
 When a person is exposed to intense sunlight, the glasses darken accordingly.
 In less light, the glasses will lighten.
-This makes photochromic lenses advantageous for those who are highly sensitive to light.
-Polarized sunglasses are not adjustable in the light, however.
+This makes photochromic lenses advantageous for those who are highly sensitive to light 1.
+Polarized sunglasses are not adjustable in the light, however 2.
 They remain the same color despite the level of sun exposure.

 Glare-Reducing

-Glare is when light rays bounce off a flat surface, such as water, according to REI.com.
+Glare is when light rays bounce off a flat surface, such as water.
 The light waves that produce glare are horizontal.
-Polarized sunglasses are designed to reduce these light waves.
+Polarized sunglasses are designed to reduce these light waves 2.
 Because glare is associated with eyestrain, polarized glasses can reduce the incidence of eyestrain.
-While some photochromic lenses can be polarized, they are not polarized as a means of standard practice.
-For this reason, they may not be as able to reduce glare, according to All About Vision.
+While some photochromic lenses can be polarized, they are not polarized as a means of standard practice 1.
+For this reason, they may not be as able to reduce glare.

 Benefits

-Polarized sunglasses are beneficial to those who spend time performing activities commonly associated with glare, according to All About Vision.
+Polarized sunglasses are beneficial to those who spend time performing activities commonly associated with glare 2.
 These include boaters, cyclists, golfers and joggers.
-Because photochromic lenses can be prescription-based, they offer an advantage to those who do not wish to switch between regular glasses and prescription sunglasses.
+Because photochromic lenses can be prescription-based, they offer an advantage to those who do not wish to switch between regular glasses and prescription sunglasses 1.
 They also are beneficial to sun-sensitive users who may require a darker tint.

 Warning

-In some instances, polarized sunglasses may not be indicated for use, according to All About Vision.
-This includes when a person is engaged in downhill skiing.
+Polarized sunglasses should not be used while downhill skiing 2.
 Polarized lenses can prohibit a person from seeing bumps or icy patches that could result in injury.
-Because some photochromic lenses are not designed to adjust to light behind an automobile windshield, these lenses may not be useful when driving.
+Because some photochromic lenses are not designed to adjust to light behind an automobile windshield, these lenses may not appropriate while driving 1.